waylonflinn/libris/README.md

 	script.execute("add", [2, 3], function(err, result){
-		// using the add function below, this should print the number `5` to the console. console.log(result);
+		// should print '5'
+		console.log(result);
 	});

-The first argument to the `execute` function is the name of the file in the `scripts` directory containing the lua code you want to execute.
-Second argument is an array of arguments to pass to this script (node-redis style).
+The first argument to the `execute` function is the name of a file in the `scripts` directory.
+This file should contain the lua code you want to execute.
+Second argument is an array of arguments to pass to the script (node-redis style).
 Third argument is the ubiquitous callback.

 ## Usage